-For the present certification period, training will consist of-a web-based training course which has been jointly developed with another manufacturer.
+For the present certification period, training will consist of a web-based training course.
 Philip Morris International anticipates that all of its employees pursuant to Protocol 11 will have completed the training program within two months of the date of this Certification or soon thereafter.
 Should OLAF wish to view the program material, Philip Morris International will provide a copy of the material upon request.